saheenpalayi/Xiao_RP2040_UWB-BU01_Anchor-Node/README.md

-# Xiao_RP2040_UWB-BU01_Anchor-Node!
+# Xiao RP2040 UWB-BU01 Anchor-Node!

- The UWB (Ultra wide band ) is a cool thing to have in projects involve indoor location tracking and robotics, tracking devices, Then there is a Module called BU01 DW1000 available for the maker's to explore and add this amazing pice of technology to their project, This documentation of mine is a step to the UWB and the Xiao that I did in Super Fablab Kerala - Kochi
+ The UWB (Ultra wide band ) is a cool thing to have in projects involve indoor location tracking and robotics, tracking devices, Then there is a Module called BU01 DW1000 available for the maker's to explore and add this amazing pice of technology to their project, This documentation of mine is a step to the UWB and the Xiao that I did in Super Fablab Kerala - Koch

 Here is the cool board I made with the Module and Xiao ESP32 C6

 ![Xiao_UWB](Images/Xiao-UWB.jpg)

+## Design of the Board
+I've used Kicad to design the PCB and the Design files and gerber files are included in the repo.
+I've been following the Makerbase documentation to see the available commercial development board's schematics for the reference and the datasheet of the module all linked bottom of the board.
+The foot print I've got one of my student Akash at the Fabacademy 2025 who was exploring the Module for his fabacademy final project
-## Schematic
+### Schematic
 ![Schematic](Images/Schematic.jpg)

-## PCB Layout
+### PCB Layout
 ![PCB](Images/Xiao_UWB_PCB.jpg)

-## PCB 3D view
+### PCB 3D view
 ![3D-PCB](Images/Xiao-UWB-3d.jpg)

 ## Issues